-I’ll go through the definition of each for you and throw in some surprising facts that even the most knowledgeable user might not be unaware of.
-We’ll keep the full history of Cannabis for another time.
+I’ll go through the definition of each for you.
+I’ll also throw in some surprising facts that even the most knowledgeable user might not be unaware of.
+We’ll keep the full history of cannabis for another time.

-recreational aid.
-You can find records dating back thousands ofyears ago in Asia and with the widespread use becoming more and more popular, you’d probably have an easier time listing off where it can’t be found.
+Let’s talk about cannabis sativa for a minute.
+The plant is used for much more than a medicinal and recreational aid.
+There are records dating back thousands of years in Asia.
+With the widespread use becoming more and more popular.
+It’s probably easier listing off where it can’t be found.

 But how is it different from the sedating indica?
 Sativa is more well-known for having cerebral effects and being for day-time use.
 Cannabis sativa grows much taller than it’s indica sibling, with an average height of 10-12 feet.
 They reach heights of up to 25 feet.
 Long branches, narrow leaves and bright green colors make it easy to differentiate between indica.
 Which begs the question, indica vs sativa?

 The general consensus is that the plant originates around the general region of India and Afghanistan.
 Since the weather is a bit harsher than where the sativa is from, indica plants developed a thick coat of resin.
 These help protect the plant from the elements.
 The indica plants are usually a lot shorter and bushier than their sativa counterparts.
 They range around three to six feet tall, with wide, full leaves.
 They are known to be some of the most colorful flower you can find.
 Having dark green buds, orange trichomes and even purple leaves.